liffiton/ATLeS/docs/usage.md

 ### Statistics

 These actions calculate a large number of statistics for the selected tracks and produce a table with one row per track and one column per calculated statistic.
 They can be viewed in the browser or downloaded as a .csv file.
 The "(extinction)" variants produce calculations specific to a learning/extinction experiment.

+# Further Analysis

+A Jupyter notebook demonstrating deeper analysis of track data can be found in the `notebooks` directory.
+View it on Github [here](https://github.com/liffiton/ATLeS/tree/master/notebooks), including a link to run a live, editable version of the notebook with some of our experimental data.